Web Ref: 3458Check Availability

 Drink coffee in a traditional kafeneon (Greek coffee shop)

 Something you won’t be able to do at home.
-There are still many of these traditional kefeneons in Skopelos, where the old men sit and drink their Greek coffee, play backgammon and generally keep out of the house long enough till their wives have cleaned up and prepared their dinner!
+There are still many of these traditional kefeneons in Skopelos, where the old men sit and drink their Greek coffee, play backgammon and generally keep out of the house long enough until their wives have cleaned up and prepared their dinner!

 How many churches can you find in the town?